issaceee/study-vault/Quote Compendium.md

 - Cultural authority is reclaimed through Black expressive forms.
 - [[1.
 AUTHORITY & ITS PERFORMANCE]]; [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]

+### Context
+- Hybrid text combining sociology, history, lyric prose, and spirituals at the turn of the twentieth century.
+- Written in the aftermath of Reconstruction, where legal emancipation coexists with ongoing racial violence and exclusion.
+- Authority is asserted through address, sound, and form rather than empirical proof or institutional validation.

 #### Main Points
 - Du Bois theorises what Douglass stages: voice that survives through sound, memory, and collective expression. [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]
 - Time operates as persistence rather than rupture; emancipation does not erase history. [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]